 - The Ghost of Martel, after becoming 'real' from the Innocence.

-- SCP Foundation has an SCP that can possess toys and turn them into real, full sized versions of themselves.
+- SCP Foundation has SCP-137, an entity that can possess toys and turn them into real, full sized versions of themselves.
 As you could expect from SCP Foundation, it's creepy.
 Imagine kid's beloved Teddy turning into real grizzly.